A Different (but very important) Kind of Backup

 A sudden loss of electrical power can cause your computer to shut down or reboot.
 Of course, you will lose anything you were working on at the time of the power glitch.
 But power failures can also cause head crashes in hard drives, which can damage a disk and the data on it.
 To guard against power failures and data loss, I do recommend that you get an uninterruptible power supply (UPS) to provide a backup power source for your computer.

-A UPS, at its core, is a battery backup power supply.
+A UPS, at its core, is a power supply with battery backup.
 It includes circuitry that instantly switches from line power to battery power in the event of a power outage.
 The simplest and cheapest type of UPS, called a standby UPS, does nothing more.
 But power outages are not the only hazards your computer faces.

 UPS battery backup